moves-rwth/storm/documentation/obtain-storm/apple-silicon.md

 ##  Installing Dependencies

 ### Development Tools
-Similarly to the x86-based preperations, you first need to download either the command line tools (CLT) or Xcode.
+Similarly to the x86-based preparations, you first need to download either the command line tools (CLT) or Xcode.
 Installing the CLT can be done using the terminal by executing
 ``` console
 $ xcode-select --install
 ```